OnurKader/CMP3004/README.md

 ## Dependencies

-You can build without [SFML](https://sfml-dev.org/), _later on there will be a separate file without any graphics_, if you remove the `-DENABLE_SFML` setting in either the `Makefile` or `Tupfile` whatever build system you choose
+You can build without [SFML](https://sfml-dev.org/), ~~later on there will be a separate file without any graphics, if you remove the `-DENABLE_SFML` setting in either the `Makefile` or `Tupfile` whatever build system you choose~~, there are two seperate directories for that, but the one without visuals doesn't have anything yet

-Currently I'm using [{libfmt}](https://fmt.dev/) for my iostream needs, if you don't want to install it, go through the code and replace `fmt::print()` calls
+Currently I'm using [{fmt}](https://fmt.dev/) for my iostream needs, if you don't want to install it, go through the code and replace `fmt::print()` calls

 A `C++2a` compatible compiler